he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Vicious Jealousy.md

 The target is overcome by deep jealousy and resentment that twists its mind against other creatures.
 It must attempt a Will save.
 **Critical Success** The target is unaffected.
 **Success** For 1 round, the target no longer treats anyone as its allies.
 The spell then ends.
 **Failure** The target no longer treats anyone as its allies.
-The target can't take the [[Aid]] reaction or any action that would directly benefit another creature, such as casting a beneficial spell on them, though it can still take actions that indirectly benefit other creatures, such as fighting the same foes.
+The target can't take the [[DATABASE/action/Aid|Aid]] reaction or any action that would directly benefit another creature, such as casting a beneficial spell on them, though it can still take actions that indirectly benefit other creatures, such as fighting the same foes.
 **Critical Failure** As failure, and whenever the target starts its turn within reach of a creature it previously considered an ally, it must spend its first action on its turn to berate the creature or otherwise wave it away.

 ---